 Forced marriage is a term used when a person is made to marry against their will.
 Forced marriage takes place when there is an absence of free and full consent of one or both parties, but the parties are forced to get married under duress, including physical and emotional pressure, usually from their families.
-Every year, hundreds of young people in Britain, both male and female, are forced into marriage against their will.
 In the UK, forced marriage is considered a serious abuse of human rights and, when it involves a child, a form of child abuse.
 A child marriage is always a forced marriage as children lack the capacity to make a fully informed and consensual decision to marry or not.
 According to the organisation Forward UK, "Child marriages must be viewed within a context of force and coercion, involving pressure and emotional blackmail and children that lack the choice or capacity to give their full consent."